 Develop North-South, and South-South cooperation in all areas relating to C8 AL.

-Promote the public service value on the Internet and particularly through safeguarding freedom of expression implemented by a multiplicity of platforms and services.

-The Convention for the Safeguarding of Intangible Cultural Heritage.
+Promote the public service value on the Internet and particularly through safeguarding freedom of expression implemented by a multiplicity of platforms and services.]Safeguarding of Intangible Cultural Heritage.

 Value, safeguard and transmit culture to future generations.